What Is Authorisation in SOC 2?

 Stringent Identity Verification

 Securing user permissions begins with rigorous identity validation.
 Our system confirms each user’s credentials using strict multi-factor checks, ensuring that only verified individuals gain access.
-This initial step is crucial because it establishes a robust control mapping that minimizes the risk of unauthorized entry while sending a strong compliance signal.
+This initial step is crucial because it establishes a robust control mapping that minimises the risk of unauthorised entry while sending a strong compliance signal.

 Precise Role Mapping and Permission Allocation